The Third Twin: Plot summary

 Jeannie and Lisa visit Pinker; he is identical to Steve, but had no twin at birth and was born two weeks after Steve in a different state.
 Both men's fathers were in the military when the couples sought fertility treatments at the Aventine Clinic in Philadelphia, Pennsylvania.
 She visits Aventine, which was founded by Genetico in 1972 to pioneer in vitro fertilization.
 Jeannie escapes an attack by the rapist, whom she mistakes for Steve.
 Returning to Baltimore, she learns Steve was there during the attack, confirming that the rapist was the titular "third twin."
 The identical men are clones, illegally implanted into women treated at Aventine.
 Jeannie's software is run on an FBI database, but Berry again raises ethical concerns, limiting Jeannie's access to the database.
 To regain access, Jeannie must prevail in a discipline-committee hearing.
 Steve competently defends her, but Berry secures Jeannie's dismissal via bribes.
 Pete, meanwhile, had been released from prison for good behavior, and he helps Jeannie steal the data.

 Jeannie travels to New York City with Lieutenant Delaware to meet Wayne Stattner.
 He is a fourth twin, and an evident a sadist, but he has an alibi for Lisa's rape.
 Steve's father, Colonel Charles Logan, reveals that the motivation for the cloning was a "super-soldier" program; Steve was literally bred to be a killer.
 Col. Logan runs Jeannie's search on Pentagon computers, yielding three suspects: Henry King, George Dassault, and Harvey Jones.
 Jeannie and Lisa prove that Harvey Jones of Philadelphia is the rapist.
 Harvey is Berry's son, whom Berry sends to spy on Jeannie by impersonating Steve.
 Jeannie detects him and Steve subdues him.
 Jeannie, Lisa, and Steve crash the Landsmann-Genetico press conference.
 Steve tries to spy on Berry, who restrains Steve and frees Harvey.
 Lisa brings King, Dassault, and Stattner to the press conference; Harvey is present and Steve also arrives, drawing the press' attention.
 Steve realizes that his identity is determined by his autonomy rather than his genes or his upbringing.

 Nine months later, Jeannie and Steve prepare to take their honeymoon.
 Genetico and its founders have been discredited; Pete has started a profitable private security business, and Harvey is in prison.
 Jeannie has taken a lucrative position at Landsmann, and has moved her mother into a better facility.

 Film adaptation

-An eponymous 1997 television film produced by CBS starred Kelly McGillis as Doctor Jean Ferrami and Jason Gedrick as Steve Logan, Harvey Jones, and the other clones.
+An eponymous 1997 television film produced by CBS starred Kelly McGillis as Doctor Jean Ferrami, Larry Hagman and Jason Gedrick as Steve Logan, Harvey Jones, and the other clones.
 It deals with similar themes as Cloned, which was released only a month prior by NBC, but The Third Twin received greater acclaim.